goshanraj-g/lookalive/README.md

 # LookAlive 👀

 LookAlive monitors your gaze through a webcam feed so you can manage screen time without having to watch a clock.
-It issues distance warnings when your face gets too close, keeps a compact overlay for quick diagnostics, creates session heatmaps, and minimizes to the tray with notifications.
+It issues distance warnings when your face gets too close, keeps a compact overlay for quick diagnostics, creates session heatmaps, and minimizes to the tray with notifications

 ## Features
 - real-time iris and gaze tracking using MediaPipe Face Mesh